thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_2_SplashScreenLoadingData.md

 }
 ```

-So the root navigator is a stack with two screens : the splash screen (Startup) and a second navigator (Main).
+So the root navigator is a stack with two screens :
+ - the splash screen (`IndexStartupContainer`),
+ - a second navigator (`MainNavigator`).

-The main goal of the ApplicationNavigator is to, by default, just have one screen (the Startup) and when the application finish loading data then fetch and display the `Main` Navigator.
+The main goal of the `ApplicationNavigator` is to only have one screen (the `IndexStartupContainer`) to load.
+And, when the application finish loading, then fetch and display the `MainNavigator`.
-So when ApplicationNavigator is mounted, he only can display the Startup screen because the Main screen isn't loaded and imported nether.
+In other words, when `ApplicationNavigator` is mounted, it only can display the `IndexStartupContainer` because the `MainNavigator` isn't loaded and imported yet.
-in the StartupContainer, the redux action which is used to load data on init application is trigger and when the action is finish, the state `state.startup.initialize.loading` turns `true`.
+In the `StartupContainer`, the redux action which is used to load data on init application is trigger and when the action is finish, the state `state.startup.initialize.loading` turns `true`.
-when this state is true, the useEffect just above import the Main navigator, the navigation navigate and reset to a screen of the MainNavigator.
+when this state is true, in the useEffect the `MainNavigator` navigator is imported , the navigation navigate and reset to a screen of the `MainNavigator`.

+To conclude, all new screens have to be added to `MainNavigator`.
+The `ApplicationNavigator` increase startup performance thanks to inline require and provides a splash screen to load your data.

-## How to make heavy loading before app open
+## How to load data before app open ❓

-That why we decided to create the navigation architecture saw before to expose a SplashScreen which will be in charge of loading extra data.
-So what happen in the `Containers/Startup` file and how to add api call to load data at startup ?

-First in `Containers/Startup` the useEffect Hook launches the redux action to fetch startup data:
+To have a great separation of concerns, all API call are make into Services.
+In the above section, it said that in `IndexStartupContainer`, a redux action is triggered.
+This action is `InitializeStartupAction` :

 ```javascript
 useEffect(() => {